 Pearls have always been one of women’s favorite jewelry.
-In the market, there is a wide range of pearl jewelry, and it is often difficult for consumers to distinguish the real pearls from the fake ones.
+In the marketplace, there’s a wide range of pearl jewelry and it’s often difficult for consumers to distinguish the real pearls from the fake ones.
+We can help.

 True pearls do not have a particularly neat shape.
 Naturally grown pearls are very difficult to have a necklace all the same shapes, especially those that are rounded or pearls that is particularly uniform in size.
 The perfect pearl is so rare, that’s why perfect pearls with big size and good luster usually sell for hundreds of thousand dollars.